 Summer Internships in Plant Health

 The Department of Plant Pathology at Kansas State University (K-State) will be offering summer internships in plant pathology and related subjects (e.g. crop genetics, horticulture, entomology, and agronomy).
-Our Research and Extension Experiences for Undergraduates (REEU) program is funded by USDA National Institute of Food and Agriculture.
 The student interns will work with faculty, postdoctoral scholars, or graduate students at K-State on research projects that will be either lab-, greenhouse-, field-based, or a combination of above components.

 The program will run from June 15 - July 29 2021, and interns will receive:

 - A $5,100 stipend paid in several installments over the summer

 - A travel reimbursement allowance up to $600 for airfare, mileage, etc.

 - Housing and dining (20 meals per week, single occupancy) in K-State dorms will be provided.
 (An equivalent housing stipend may be another option.
 Contact the coordinator for details).

 - Applicant must be at least 18 years old at the time of application submission.